 - Place the salmon skin-side down, then nestle the broccoli florets around it.

-Stir together honey, soy sauce, sesame oil, chili garlic sauce, rice vinegar, and drizzle most of it over the salmon, and just dot the broccoli with it.
+- Stir together the Asian sauce for the salmon.
+It’s a mixture of honey, soy sauce, sesame oil, chili garlic sauce, and rice vinegar.
+Drizzle most of it over the salmon, and just dot the broccoli with it.
 Much of it will runoff into the broccoli anyway, which is why you don’t have to hit it with too much of the sauce at the outset.

 How to Tell When Baked Salmon Is Done

 Bake the Asian-style salmon and broccoli for 12 to 15 minutes, or until salmon looks almost done, but not quite.

 This may be hard to distinguish for a beginning cook, and the dark color of the sauce compounds the issue because you can’t clearly see the color of the fish, but the salmon will be light pink and opaque when done.